devmarissa/Summoners/README.md

 ## Inventory
 This will be accessible through a button in the toolbar as well as the "G" hotkey.
 It will display all of the artifacts and summoning books you own.
 ## Quest List
+Lorem ipsum.
 ## Cosmetics Customization
+Lorem ipsum.
 ## Guild Management
+Lorem ipsum.
 ## Map
 There will be a minimap system that displays your current location in the world of Inamorta in the top right corner of your screen.

 # Monetization
+Lorem ipsum.
 ## Entity Skins
+Lorem ipsum.
 ## Extra Morph Cosmetics Customization
+Lorem ipsum.
 ## Guild Creation Fee
+Lorem ipsum.
 ## Optional Quest Revive Fee
+Lorem ipsum.
 ## Randomized "Double Karma Earned" in Quests
+Lorem ipsum.
 ## Gamepass Increasing "Double Karma Earned" Popups
+Lorem ipsum.

 # Sample Gameplay Description
+Lorem ipsum.

 # Lore Wiki
+Lorem ipsum.

 # Investment Terms
 ## Why should you invest?
 Summoners has been positively recieved by a large portion of the Roblox community in the two weeks it has been in development.
-As well, the game demo release on the 8th attracted
+As well, the game demo release on the 8th attracted a large influx of users into the Discord and increased the attention drawn to this game.
+After making the game paid access at midnight, we generated a total of 30 game access purchases the following day (9th) in spite of the game being a demonstration.
+We have also recieved lots of positive comments and feedback regarding the game and have a strong community surrounding the project only weeks after its inception.
 ## Alpha Development Funding Goal
+Our current funding goal is 15,000 USD.
+The minimum investment per investor is 1,000 USD to limit investor count.
+These funds will go directly into Alpha development to reach our goal of release by Christmas.
+### Funding Breakdown
+These funds will be channeled into the following categories with the following amount allocations:
+- Building
+  - Map (Proj. $1,500)
+  - Assets (Proj. $2,000)
 ## Projected Returns
+Lorem ipsum.